 Other interesting highlights in the Tsavo national park is the Mudanda rock with a breathtaking height, the Yatta plateau which is the world longest lava flow, Lugard Falls and the famous crocodile haunted rapids and pools.
 Moving to the Tsavo West, the sceneries here should be the expectation of the tourist.

 The Tsavo West is generally wetter and has denser vegetation that Tsavo East.
 As such, there are fewer animals to see here.
 However, the sceneries are to die for in the Tsavo West.
-Starting off with the Mzima Springs -which is series of natural underground water springs- Here you can enjoy Hippo viewing and crocodiles before heading to the Chaimu crater.
-The crater is one of the greatest spot to view birds of prey and butterflies.
+Starting off with the Mzima Springs -which is a series of natural underground water springs- Here you can enjoy Hippo viewing and crocodiles before heading to the Chaimu crater.
+The crater is one of the greatest spots to view birds of prey and butterflies.
 Still, in the Tsavo west, one can visit the Ngulia Rhino sanctuary to see the endangered Rhino species.

 3. Lake Nakuru National Park